Ralsei-x64/aethers-oc-efi/README.md

 - [AMD Vanilla](https://github.com/AMD-OSX/AMD_Vanilla/tree/beta) for AMD patches
 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for teaching me how to set up OpenCore
 - [Apple](https://apple.com) for macOS

+ps.
+If you have anything to contribute, please do <3.